 - The Hess Center, a complete wood working shop

-- The Stifel Field House, with regulation basketball courts, weight room, aerobics room and locker rooms.
+- The Stifel Field House, with regulation basketball court and volleyball court, weight room, aerobics room and renovated locker rooms.

 - School Location Miles Grades Students

 - Grades: 8-12, PG | 170 students 178.5 miles1000 Samuel Miller Loop